-Investment Committee

-Program Responsible Party Responsibility

-Total Fund Investment Committee Approve adoption of and oversee compliance with Investment Policies designed to achieve CalPERS strategic objectives.
+Investment Committee Program Responsible Responsibility Responsibility Total Fund Investment Committee Approve adoption of and oversee compliance with Investment Policies designed to achieve CaIPERS strategic objectives.
 Review policy recommendations made by Staff.
 Approve asset classes for investment and set a policy target allocation, permissible range, and benchmark for each asset class, expressed as a percentage of total assets.
 Set Total Fund policy benchmarks.

-Investment Office Staff Program Responsible Party Responsibility Total Fund All Programs Periodically review the policies and make recommendations to the Committee regarding new policy development, policy revisions, repeals, and any other aspect that the Staff considers pertinent.
-Engage with other asset class Staff, consultants, and other pertinent parties to seek advice and counsel regarding investment strategy and investment results.
-Develop and maintain up-to-date procedures for the use and compliance with policies.
-Implement and adhere to all policies.
-All aspects of program portfolio management, including investment transactions, use of leverage, and monitoring, analyzing, and evaluating performance relative to the appropriate benchmark.
-Manage CalPERS asset class allocations within policy ranges approved by the Committee, in accordance with policy guidelines.
-Modify benchmarks as applicable.
-Investment Beliefs Asset Allocation Facilitate a periodic review of the Investment Beliefs in conjunction with the Strategic Asset Allocation process.
-Asset Allocation Asset Allocation Provide recommendations to the Committee concerning the identification of asset classes and selection of asset class benchmarks and policy targets and ranges based on periodic asset liability management (ALM) review.
-Determine adjustments in asset class allocations, and direct rebalancing account activity and fund transfers across asset classes.
-For program tracking errors and CalPERS total fund tracking errors, staff will evaluate forecast values against subsequent realized values over rolling 3 year periods.
+Investment Office Staff Program Responsible Party Responsibility Total Fund Periodically review the policies and make recommendations to the Commi regarding new policy development, policy revisions, repeals, and any othe aspect that the Staff considers pertinent.
+Engage with other asset class Staff, consultants, and other pertinent partie to seek advice and counsel regarding investment strategy and investment results.
+Develop and maintain up-to-date procedures for the use and compliance v Investment Beliefs Asset Allocation Facilitate a periodic review of the Investment Beliefs in conjunction with the Strategic Asset Allocation process.
+Asset Allocation Asset Asset Provide recommendations to the Committee concerning the identification asset classes and selection of asset class benchmarks and policy target ranges based on periodic asset liability management (ALM) review.